2021 Foreclosure date is March 31, 2021 for unpaid 2018 property taxes.

 The sale will be conducted as an auction with the obligation to purchase going to the highest bidder.
-Our next auction will be held in September starting at an established minimum bid.
+Our next auction will be held in September or October starting at an established minimum bid.
 The minimum bid may be the total amount of delinquent taxes, interest, fees, maintenance, advertising and other costs.
 The County Treasurer reserves the right to hold up to two more auctions to offer properties that did not sell at the first auction.

 Properties with a minimum bid price of less than $1,000 will be bid in $50 increments; minimum bids greater than $999 will be bid in $100 increments.
 Bids greater than $10,000 will be in increments of $500.
 Bids must be made in person, sealed bids are not allowed.
 An oral bid accepted at a public auction is a binding contract to purchase a parcel.